GeoDataScienceUQ/python-geomodeling-introduction/README.md

 # python-geomodeling-introduction
- Introduction to create and populate with properties a geological model in Python
+ Introduction to create and populate with properties a geological model in Python.
+ This notebook was designed for use in google colab.